mtth/kit/README.rst

   the Flasker model structure to do most of the work.

 * Flask-Restless_ is similar in that it also intends to bridge the gap between views and SQLAlchemy models.
-However this extension is built to provide:
+However the Flasker API is built to provide:

   * *Faster queries*: the 'jsonification' of model entities is heavily optimized for large queries.
   * *More flexibility*: API responses are not restricted to returning model columns but also return properties.
   * *Convenient access to nested models*: queries can go arbitrarily deep within nested models (the extension takes care of not repeating information).
     This is especially useful with a client-side library such as Backbone-Relational_.
   * *More endpoints*: each one-to-many relation can have its own model specific endpoint.
   * *Support for models with composite primary keys*

   Nevertheless this extension is much younger and currently lacks several great features offered by Flask-Restless (such as arbitrary queries and function